Quickly Add Perfect Calligraphy Guide Lines to Any PaperOct 26, 2022

-A BETTER WAY: Combining different tools and ideas I own or have seen along the years, I came up with the idea of holes in a ruler that you would then slide along a straight edge, moving your pencil up one hole at a time.
+Combining different tools and ideas I own or have seen along the years, I came up with the idea of holes in a ruler that you would then slide along a straight edge, moving your pencil up one hole at a time.
 This idea is much like the function of the classic Ames Lettering Guide.
 However, the Ames is really best when only a few lines need to be drawn.
 I wanted lots of holes for making lots of lines without the need to readjust my base.
 I wanted a tool that would work on everything from small envelopes to large pieces for framing.

 Set up and supplies needed: